-Research improving breast cancer treatment by targeting tumor initiating cellsFebruary 13th, 2013 in Cancer /
+Research improving breast cancer treatment by targeting tumor initiating cellsFebruary 13, 2013 in Medicine & Health / Cancer

 A Kansas State University professor's research on breast cancer stem cells may help improve survival rates by preventing cancer recurrence and metastasis—the major causes of death among breast cancer patients.

 Anna Zolkiewska, associate professor of biochemistry and molecular biophysics, has received a four-year $1.245 million grant from the National Cancer Institute—at the National Institutes of Health—to study a promising breast cancer marker called ADAM12.
 The grant is titled "ADAM12 in breast tumor initiating cells."

 The grant currently is the biggest National Cancer Institute commitment to fund a single investigator at Kansas State University.
 Zolkiewska also is completing a three-year $444,000 grant from the National Institutes of Health for research on mutations in the ADAM12 gene.

 "Our studies strive to produce new research and diagnostic tools for detection of breast tumor initiating cells and to develop new therapies to target these cells," Zolkiewska said.

 While current treatments for breast cancer—such as surgery, chemotherapy and radiation therapy—can destroy the majority of tumor cells, these treatments cannot eradicate cancer stem cells.
 Current treatments also have many negative side effects.